AuraDevelopmentTeam/BlueBeacon/README.md

 BlueBeacon is distributed as source code, with a template Dockerfile that includes a build stage to compile it into a standalone binary.
 This ensures no additional dependencies are needed in the final Docker image.

-### Note on libc bundling
+### Note on libc and compilation

-The build process uses PyInstaller to create a single-file executable and then repackages it with `staticx` to bundle required shared libraries, including the C standard library (libc), into the final executable.
-This makes the binary self-contained and not dependent on the base image's libc at runtime.
+The build process uses Nuitka to compile BlueBeacon into a single-file executable in an Alpine (musl) build stage.
+This produces a binary linked against musl libc, and we enable `--static-libpython` so that Python itself is embedded.
+The resulting binary is self-contained for typical deployments and does not depend on the base image having CPython or Python packages installed.

 ## Prebuilt Docker images for Pterodactyl